Wire fraud is a federal crime. The specific statute that deals with wire fraud is 18 U.S.C. §1343. That statute provides:

 Examination of this statute reveals some interesting points:

 - Although this is referred to as a “wire fraud” statute, it encompasses, as well, frauds commited by use of radio and television;

 - 18 U.S.C. §1343 does not require transmission of any communication at all.
 The mere promise that a fraudulent communication will occur is sufficient to constitute violation of this statute;

 - If a person in good faith uses wire, radio, or television to promote an enterprise that, in fact, is worthless, that person is not guilty of wire fraud.
 Good faith is a recognized defense to this charge.
 However if, having begun such promotion, the person continues it after coming to realize its worthlessness, that continuation does violate 18 U.S.C. §1343.

 If you have been charged, or may be charged with wire fraud in New Jersey, you urgently need to speak to an experienced crimial defense lawyer.
-The qualifications of both Mr. Marain and Mr. Epting are presented on other pages on this site.
-They are available to meet with you in a confidential no-charge no obligation conference.
-They would welcome your call.
+The qualifications of both Mr. Marain are presented on other pages on this site.
+He is available to meet with you in a confidential no-charge no obligation conference.
+He would welcome your call.